5l1v3r1/learning_for_oscp/basics/netcat/Using_Netcat_for_port_scanning.md

 ```

 ### Using Netcat to transfer files
-Netcat can be used as well
+Netcat can be used as well to transfer files between two hosts.
+It can be a very effective tool to transfer the files that you need in order to escalate your privileges on a remote host.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDQ4MTg0ODE2LDU3ODU5Mzg0MiwxMTk5Mj
+eyJoaXN0b3J5IjpbMTczNTgzNjE3OSw1Nzg1OTM4NDIsMTE5OT
-UzOTcwLDk0NjAyMjMyMywxMzcyOTg2MjAwXX0=
+I1Mzk3MCw5NDYwMjIzMjMsMTM3Mjk4NjIwMF19
 -->